-Hezbollah receives significant economic support from Iran, which it uses to prop up its image as Lebanon is suffering one of the worst economic crises in its history.
-Flouting US sanctions, Hezbollah imported millions of gallons worth of diesel fuel into Lebanon from Syria in October 2021.
+Hezbollah receives significant economic support from Iran, which it uses to prop up its image.
+At the same time, Lebanon is suffering one of the worst economic crises in its history.
+Flouting U.S. sanctions, Hezbollah imported millions of gallons worth of diesel fuel into Lebanon from Syria in October 2021.
 In a country experiencing a fuel shortage, this came as a relief and boosted public sentiment toward the extremist group.
 Hassan Nasrallah claimed that the fuel would be donated to "hospitals, nursing homes, [and] orphanages."
 Hezbollah's efforts to propagandize this fuel shipment were extensive, notwithstanding the fact that it did little to alleviate the country's shortage.

 Given Lebanon's shortage of fuel, the World Bank has offered to finance a project to provide the country with Egyptian natural gas.
-The US endorsed this deal that is meant to counter Iran's attempts to export fuel to Lebanon.
+The U.S. endorsed this deal that is meant to counter Iran's attempts to export fuel to Lebanon.
 The deal would ship natural gas from Egypt through Jordan and Syria to Lebanon.
-Both Egypt and Lebanon sought assurances from the US that such a shipment would be allowed under US law.
-The countries wanted to be sure that they did not need a sanctions waiver from the US, because entities that do business with Syria can be sanctioned under US law.
-In January 2022, the office of Lebanon's prime minister issued a statement saying that the US ambassador to Lebanon provided further assurances that the imports would not contravene US sanctions.
+Both Egypt and Lebanon sought assurances from the U.S. that such a shipment would be allowed under U.S. law.
+The countries wanted to be sure that they did not need a sanctions waiver from the US, because entities that do business with Syria can be sanctioned under U.S. law.
+In January 2022, the office of Lebanon's prime minister issued a statement saying that the U.S. ambassador to Lebanon provided further assurances that the imports would not contravene U.S. sanctions.
 Egypt was still seeking those assurances as of January 2022.
-A senior State Department official, Victoria Nuland, said that the deal "falls under the humanitarian category, [so] no sanctions waiver would be required."
+A senior U.S. Department of State official, Victoria Nuland, said that the deal "falls under the humanitarian category, [so] no sanctions waiver would be required."

 Iran is also attempting to be a patron of the Lebanese government.
-In March 2022, Iranian Foreign Minister Amir-Abdollahian made an official visit to Lebanon where he met with Hezbollah's Secretary General Hassan Nasrallah as well as high-ranking Lebanese officials, including the president, prime minster and speaker of parliament.
+In March 2022, Iranian Foreign Minister Amir-Abdollahian made an official visit to Lebanon where he met with Hezbollah's Secretary-General Hassan Nasrallah as well as high-ranking Lebanese officials, including the president, prime minster and speaker of parliament.
 Iran's foreign minister discussed political developments in Syria, Iraq, and Afghanistan with Hezbollah's leader.
 Iran's Foreign Ministry website said that Iran was prepared to provide wheat to Lebanon and assist in the engineering, industrial, and energy sectors.

 Amid the devasting economic crisis in Lebanon, Hezbollah delivers services that the government is not able to provide.
-For example, Hezbollah makes regular charity donations to Shia communities and has even developed its own parallel banking system.
-Hezbollah's financial arm is known as al-Qard al-Hasan Association, and it reportedly stayed reliable for cash withdrawals when other Lebanese banks were implementing capital controls to stanch a run on the banks.
+For example, Hezbollah makes regular charity donations to Shi'a communities and has even developed its own parallel banking system.
+Hezbollah's financial arm, known as al-Qard al-Hasan Association, reportedly stayed reliable for cash withdrawals when other Lebanese banks were implementing capital controls to stanch a run on the banks.
 The Hezbollah-run banks also reportedly provide interest-free loans.
-In May 2021, the Office of Foreign Assets Control (OFAC) at the US Treasury Department sanctioned several members of Hezbollah who were using "shadow banks," like al-Qard al-Hasan, to evade sanctions and gain access to the international financial system.
+In May 2021, the Office of Foreign Assets Control (OFAC) at the U.S. Department of the Treasury sanctioned several members of Hezbollah who were using "shadow banks," like al-Qard al-Hasan, to evade sanctions and gain access to the international financial system.

-Further contributing to its status as a "state within a state," Hezbollah supports poor people, especially those in Shia communities, by funding a low-income grocery store chain, known as Makahzen Nour.
+Further contributing to its status as a "state within a state," Hezbollah supports poor people, especially those in Shi'a communities, by funding a low-income grocery store chain, known as Makahzen Nour.
 The group supports agricultural projects, implements residential construction projects through its charity organization, Jihad al-Bina, and builds schools and hospitals.
 They also took a hand in mobilizing a COVID-19 response, with up to "1,500 doctors, 3,000 nurses and paramedics, and 20,000 more activists", according to the group's executive council.